hemabhaskar/portfolio/_posts/2024-02-01-sql_data_analysis.md

 {:target="blank"}
 ###### Source Code : [`Jekyll Docs`](https://jekyllrb.com/docs/)

-## Key Steps and Analyses
+## Key Steps and Analysis

 Given the complexity of the data management at VivaK, which involved multiple formats and anomalies, a meticulous plan was devised by importing data from various sources into a schema named 'vivakdump.'
 This schema served as a staging ground for harmonizing data from JSON, CSV, and Excel files.

 The process unfolded in three steps
-1. SQL File Upload: Initiated the process by uploading the SQL file (HR) containing essential data (countries, locations, and regions).
+##### 1. SQL File Upload<br>
+ Initiated the process by uploading the SQL file (HR) containing essential data (countries, locations, and regions).
 This formed the foundational layer for subsequent integration.
-2. Importing Diverse Data Formats: Systematically, have imported data from JSON (employees), CSV (dependent), and Excel (orgstructure) files into the 'vivakdump' schema.
+##### 2. Importing Diverse Data Formats<br>
+Systematically, have imported data from JSON (employees), CSV (dependent), and Excel (orgstructure) files into the 'vivakdump' schema.
 This ensured seamless coexistence of data from different sources.
-3.Creation of Final 'vivakhr' Schema: With all data consolidated in the 'vivakdump' schema, the final 'vivakhr' schema has been created.
+##### 3. Creation of Final 'vivakhr' Schema<br>
+With all data consolidated in the 'vivakdump' schema, the final 'vivakhr' schema has been created.
 This schema, characterized by clean and organized data, led to the well-designed OLAP database for VivaK.

 ### Schema Design Process
 Entities: